Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==
 = WIP =
 - Some jquery code was converted to vanilla js.
+- Shipping address collection problem for 100% discount has fixed

 = 2.3.14 =
 - For File Download Feature: updated the feature so file download using local path is now possible.
 [Documentation](https://wp-express-checkout.com/force-download-option-for-digital-products/)